 4. Self-guided tour platform

 You can enable self-guided tours by using a couple of proptech devices.
 First, invest in an online reservation system so that prospective residents can book tours on your property’s website.
-That way, there’s no need to try to coordinate a time with the leasing agent or property staff.
-Next, install smart locks on amenity spaces and model units so prospects can open doors with a PIN code or their smartphones.
+That way, there’s no need to coordinate a time with the leasing agent or property staff.
+And then, install smart locks on amenity spaces and model units so prospects can open doors with a PIN code or their smartphones.

 5. Smart thermostats and blinds